 Hello!
 My name is Kirstyn Masiello.
-This is my second year at St. Mary School and I am so excited to be here!
-I taught at St. Francis & St. Rose of Lima School in New Haven for two years prior to coming to St. Mary, where I taught first grade.
-I have received my bachelor’s degree in Education and English from Keene State College, in New Hampshire.
-I have most recently received my Master’s degree in Elementary Education from Southern Connecticut State University.
+This will be my fifth year teaching first grade and fourth year at St. Mary School.
+I have a bachelor’s degree in Education and English from Keene State College and a Master’s degree in Elementary Education from Southern Connecticut State University.
 Teaching is truly my passion and I love creating new and exciting lessons for the classroom.
 My favorite subject to teach is reading.
 I thoroughly enjoy teaching first graders and watching the progress they make, as readers, during the course of the school year.
-I look forward to working with such wonderful staff, parents, and students.
+I look forward to another great year!

-This is my fifth year teaching second grade at SMS.
-I graduated from Southern Connecticut State University with my degree in psychology and continued on to the University of New Haven where I received my masters degree in elementary education.
+This is my sixth year teaching second grade at SMS.
+I graduated from Southern Connecticut State University with my degree in psychology and continued on to the University of New Haven where I received an MA degree in elementary education.
 I am happily married and have two beautiful children.
 I believe in educating the whole child starting with their faith in God.
 Our classroom becomes a cooperative environment where everyone takes responsibility, learns from one another, and explores all that God’s creation has to offer.
-Even as an adult I still believe in educating myself as much as possible.
+Even as an adult I still believe in educating myself as much as possible!
 I enjoy learning new ways of teaching and love collaborating with my peers.
-I look forward to working with both my students and their families.
+I look forward to working with both my students and their families!

 Additional Elementary School Teachers

 Mrs. Gloria Nilsson – Art Grades 1 – 5